kubernetes/minikube/site/content/en/docs/Reference/Configuration/kubernetes.md

 ## Selecting a Kubernetes version

-minikube defaults to the latest stable version of Kubernetes.
+By default, minikube installs the latest stable version of Kubernetes that was available at the time of the minikube release.
 You may select a different Kubernetes release by using the `--kubernetes-version` flag, for example:

 `minikube start --kubernetes-version=v1.11.10`

-If you omit this flag, minikube will upgrade your cluster to the latest version.
-If you would like to pin to a specific Kubernetes version across clusters and restarts, use:
+If you omit this flag, minikube will upgrade your cluster to the default version.
+If you would like to pin to a specific Kubernetes version across clusters, restarts, and upgrades to minikube, use:

 `minikube config set kubernetes-version v1.11.0`